-Robert L. Scalise was introduced as Harvard's Nichols Family Director of Athletics in July 2001 after five years as associate dean and senior executive officer of the Harvard Business School.
+Robert L. Scalise was introduced as Harvard's John D. Nichols ’53 Family Director of Athletics in July 2001 after five years as associate dean and senior executive officer of the Harvard Business School.

 Scalise, the seventh person to hold the director of athletics post at Harvard, oversees the nation's largest Division I athletics program with 42 varsity sports, 63 club programs, more than 1,200 intercollegiate athletes and a broad array of wellness and recreation programs and facilities.

-In 13 years as director of athletics, Scalise has seen Harvard win 16 national team championships and 97 Ivy League titles, including a school-record 14 conference crowns in both the 2004-05 and 2013-14 seasons.
-While Harvard puts special emphasis on Ivy League championships, the department has had considerable success on a national level under Scalise by winning team and/or individual national championships in six of the last eight seasons.
+In 14 years as director of athletics, Scalise has seen Harvard win 17 national team championships and 107 Ivy League titles, including a school-record 14 conference crowns in both the 2004-05 and 2013-14 seasons.
+In addition, the 43 Ivy League crowns won by the Class of 2015 set a new Harvard record for most conference titles by a graduating class.
+While Harvard puts special emphasis on Ivy League championships, the department has had considerable success on a national level under Scalise by winning team and/or individual national championships in seven of the last nine seasons.

 Along with his business background, Scalise has extensive ties to Ivy League athletics as an All-America lacrosse player at Brown and later as head coach of the Harvard men's lacrosse and women's soccer programs.